Atmosaero/AtomRml/README.md

 `AtomRml.Tests` and `AtomRml.Editor.Tests` CMake targets.
 After building the targets, run them through CTest with `ctest -C profile -R AtomRml` from the configured O3DE build directory.

+## Acknowledgements

+AtomRml is based on the original TuRml project created by [Reece Hagan (Tuyuji)](https://github.com/Tuyuji).
+Special thanks to Reece for developing the original O3DE and RmlUi integration and making it available to the community.